 One page website designs may be trending today, but high bounce rate is still considered to be a quality metric that determines ad rankings given by Google.
-If you’re experiencing high bounce rates in your AdWords campaigns, it’s time to regroup and take a fresh approach to AdWords management.
+If you’re experiencing high bounce rates in your Google Ads campaigns, it’s time to regroup and take a fresh approach to Google Ads management.

 Run Google Analytics Reports

-Have you linked Google Analytics to your AdWords account?
+Have you linked Google Analytics to your Google Ads account?
 If not, it’s time you did so.
-This priceless piece of software can provide you with a huge volume of data that can you use to derive valuable insights into the health of your Google AdWords campaign.
+This priceless piece of software can provide you with a huge volume of data that can you use to derive valuable insights into the health of your Google Ads campaign.
 Take it a step further by setting up interaction goals – this will allow you to understand audience behavior and draw scientific conclusions which you can then use to trim bounce rates.